Common project management processes exist in all projects and they differ only slightly, if at all.

 Much in project management is about effective communication.
 This includes regular meetings as well as daily, weekly and monthly reports, formal notification of any problems, invoicing and much more.
 The project and the project management team will face difficulties without regular and honest communication.
 Equally important is the arrangement of communication channels.
 Communication is quicker and better when subjects are informed through the right channel to the correct recipient and by using the right mode of communication.

 Stakeholders are all those people and organizations who can be influenced by a project or can influence it.
 Planning how to deal with such stakeholders and their demands based on their influence level is important, to ensure a smooth project flow and, on the other hand, to consider their legitimate needs.
 The identification of stakeholders is an important activity during the initial project phase.
 All that has been planned in this project phase is to be written down and recorded in planning documents.
-An extensive collection of free templates is available on this website.

 Works implementation happens during this phase.
 This means in particular the execution of the actual works in accordance with the respective plans also the following: